-In 1986, Roger Williams Park Zoo became the first zoo in New England to earn accreditation from the Assocation of Zoos and Aquariums.
+In 1986, RWP Zoo became the first zoo in New England to earn accreditation from the Assocation of Zoos and Aquariums.

 Betsey Williams bequeathed her 102-acre farm to the City of Providence for public use in memory of her great-great-great-grandfather, Roger Williams, the founder of Providence.
 At the time, Providence had little open public space, and there was a growing desire to establish places where people could enjoy nature and escape the daily pressures of urban life.